 The receipt would be matched by the liability to provide the future cleaning services.
-In the year that the services are provided, the result would look like this:
+In the income year that the services are provided, the result would look like this:

 The tax value of the liability declines as the services are provided.
-A decline in the tax value of a liability produces a taxable gain.
+A decline in the tax value of a liability produces a taxable gain under the Tax Value Method.